thoughtbot/guides/style/README.md

 * Avoid `member` and `collection` routes.
 * Avoid the `:except` option in routes.
-* Don't reference a model class directly from a view.
 * Don't use protected controller methods.
-* Don't use SQL or SQL fragments (`where('inviter_id IS NOT NULL')`) outside of models.
-* Keep the `db/schema.rb` under version control.
-* If there are default values, set them in migrations.
 * Name date columns with `_on` suffixes.
 * Name datetime columns with `_at` suffixes.
 * Name initializers for their gem name.